Clinical Fellow Track

 - Additional Requirements:

-- Deliver a ‘State of the Art’ lecture at Digestive and Liver Disease Grand Rounds (Wednesday Forum) on area of clinical research (Year 3)
+- Deliver a ‘State of the Art’ lecture at Digestive and Liver Disease Grand Rounds (Wednesday Forum) on the area of clinical research (Year 3)

 - Complete one original research project